0xSero/partisia-docs/docs/combi-innovation.md

 6. Once the summed variable is public, the contract will compute the average and store it in the state, such that the value can be read by all.

-**NB.** This contract is missing several features that a production ready contract should possess, including:

-- An allowlist over participants.
-- Check that each address only sends a single variable.
 <!--- Contract link here -->

 ### Token contract